 The UCLA Cousins Center Research team found that even a small amount of sleep loss can trigger an immune system response in the body that increases inflammation that can cause tissue damage.
 These findings help us to further understand the link between sleep problems and increased risks for diseases like diabetes, arthritis, heart disease, obesity and specific cancers.

 The different phases of sleep are responsible for different functions within our bodies.
 The first and second phases involve settling in, resulting in rhythmic breathing and a lowered body temperature.
 The third and fourth stages are when our bodies are working to restore themselves.
 During this time our muscles relax and the blood supply going to them increases.
 Our bodies use this time to repair tissue damage and grow new tissue.
 Important hormones are released and our energy is renewed.
-These stages appear to be a critical factor in maintaining a healthy immune system and any sleep disturbance that impacts them, impacts our health.
+These stages appear to be a critical factor in maintaining a healthy immune system and any sleep disturbance that impacts them impacts our health.
+At Dare to Dream we create totally personalized all-inclusive elopement packages in NYC.
+We hold your hand and guide you step by step from the paperwork and logistics until you post your epic “we eloped” photos on Instagram.

 Bolstering the immune system doesn’t require us to dedicate additional time to sleep.
 But we do need to ensure we are getting the sleep we need.
 Adults generally need 7 to 8 hours of sleep a night and children and teens need more ranging from 9 to 11 hours.
 Consistency is the key to good sleep hygiene and bolstering our immune systems.
 Be careful not to overdo it either as too much sleep is not good for us either.
 Adults who routinely sleep more than 10 hours a night may be at a higher risk for some diseases and medical conditions.